Ayushyadav16/Group-Management-System/README.md

-# Group Management System
+# 🚀 Group Management System

-A simple Node.js-based web application for user authentication and password management using MySQL.
+A simple and secure Node.js web application for **user authentication** and **password management** using **MySQL**.
+It features a clean UI built with **Handlebars** and **CSS**, along with modular routing and templating for easy extension.

+---

-## Features
+## ✨ Features

-- User login with email and password
+- 🔐 User login with email and password
-- Change password functionality
+- 🔄 Password change functionality
-- Home page with navigation
+- 🏠 Authenticated home page with navigation
-- Styled with CSS and Handlebars templates
+- 🎨 Styled using custom CSS and Handlebars templates

+---

-## Project Structure
+## 📁 Project Structure

 ```
 .env